 Breast Revision Surgery With Sydney Plastic Surgeon Dr Choy

 Women may require a breast revision surgery performed for many reasons.
-Those who have encountered any of the following issues, past or present, should minimally schedule a consultation with Dr Choy to determine if breast revision surgery can improve their concerns.
+Those who have encountered any of the following issues, past or present, should schedule a consultation with Dr Choy to determine if breast revision surgery can improve their concerns.
 Problems frequently necessitating a breast revision surgery include:

-- Increase or decrease breast size
+- Desire to increase or decrease breast size

 - Implants that have ruptured or deflated

 - Breast tissue drooping